Hearlex/NameToExistingPicture/README.md

 # NameToExistingPicture
-Attempt at selecting images often connected to specific names with neural networks This was a project by Dániel Egyed and Alex Armand Hegedüs
+Attempt at selecting images often connected to specific names with neural networks.

+This was a project by Dániel Egyed and Alex Armand Hegedüs

 ## Detailed description